MSc Advanced CompositesFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Graduates from this programme could enter a career in one of the rapidly growing composites-related industries, such as aerospace, marine, automotive and wind turbine engineering, materials testing/manufacturing or engineering consultancy.
-Some of our MSc graduates continue to PhD study, either at Bristol or at another leading university.
+Some of our MSc graduates continue to PhD study.

 These deadlines dates have been set to allow you to obtain your visa and arrive to start your programme on time.